ClayArch/eos-commands/README.md

 **Note**:

-The majority of commands listed in this script relate to common Linux programs, and as such require prior package installation of the application and/or its dependencies.
+The majority of commands listed in this script relate to commonly used Linux applications, and as such require prior package installation of the application and/or its dependencies.

 For example, if typing a command such as `btop` returns: `command not found` you will need to install it first using a package manager such as pacman, using `sudo pacman -S btop`.